Aidiiin/sql-puzzle/README.md

 # sql-puzzle (WIP)
-sql-puzzle is a composable and functional query builder for Sequelize.
+sql-puzzle is a higly composable and functional query builder.
+It is a lightweight wrapper for Sequelize and is written in TypeScript.

 ## Examples
 ```typescript